 We now know from her survey answers that she’s intending to switch banks, and we know from her online behavioral data that she’s been comparing banks online.
 We combine these two pieces of information to form our ground truth and our deterministic predictive model for “intends to switch banks.”

 Now, when we see a person’s device that hasn’t taken our survey, and we can see from our behavioral data stream that they’re comparing banks, we can confidently predict with a high degree of accuracy that they’re intending to switch banks.

-Our partners have a double opt-in process; once on recruitment to the panel, and again via an invitation to take the survey.
+Our partners utilize a double opt-in process; once upon recruitment into their panel, and again via an invitation to take the survey.